Spellhold-Studios/Generalized-Biffing/README.md

 This mod is designed to work on all Infinity Engine games.

 Generalized Biffing is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
-It is .
+It must be installed after all other mods.
 If you encounter any bugs, please <a href="http://www.shsforums.net/topic/39238-generalized-biffing/">report them on the forum</a>!

 <div align="right"><a href="#top">Back to top</a></div>